Fight Night: Tommy Burns vs Gunner Moir, National Sporting Club, Covent Garden London, 2nd December 1907

 During his retirement from Boxing, Tommy Burns worked as an Insurance salesman and even as a security guard before finally being ordained into the church.

-Tommy died at the age of 73, buried at Ocean View Cemetary in Burnaby, British Columbia.
+Tommy died at 73, buried at Ocean View Cemetery in Burnaby, British Columbia.

 Gunner Moir was born in Lambeth, London.
 He became a boxer whilst in the British Army where he became the Heavyweight champion of the British Army in India.

 Success in the ring led to commercial success out of the ring, with the Gunner Moir boxing glove merchandise and advertising campaign for Phosferine tonic.

 In Retirement Gunner Moir wrote the instructional book ‘The Complete Boxer’ published in 1930.
 He then entered the world of acting and starred in a few movies:

 - Madame Guillotine (1931)

 - The Mystery of the Mary Celeste (1935)